corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ![Image of qt import project configuration](../../../../../images/import_configure.png)

-We should now be in the qt editor.
+We should now be in the Qt editor.
 This is the place we will do all of our C/C++ editing.
 This tutorial will not go into writing native addons.

 Add the following to addon.cc